 The most direct way to learn about their management style is to ask.
 It is acceptable to ask about their management style because you want to get a clear picture of how they make decisions and how you might be involved in the process.
 Really pay attention to the response.
 Does it seem sincere or rehearsed?

 If you don’t get to interview with your potential manager for some reason, it would be a good time to ask the interviewer what it’s like to work for your potential boss.
 They’re most likely not going to say anything negative but pay attention to how sincere they come across.

 Notice What Has Not Been Said

 A hiring manager that is not paying attention to your answers and seems disengaged in the interview, or is maybe looking at their phone, is not someone you want to work for.
-If your potential boss is acting like this in an interview, they’re most likely going to behave similar on a daily basis.
+If your potential boss is acting like this in an interview, they’re most likely going to behave similarly on a daily basis.

 If you’re able, pay attention to how the hiring manager interacts with your potential coworkers.
 Are they friendly or abrupt?
 If you feel the interview has gone well, you could ask if you could meet some of your potential coworkers.
 If they’re reluctant, think about why that might be.
 Is there a strained relationship with the existing employees?

 It’s not a bad idea to do some research on your potential employer.
 They’re doing the same research on you.
 Search for any news articles they may have been mentioned in and check out their LinkedIn profile.
 If you felt like there were red flags during the interview, see if you can find any past employees on LinkedIn that maybe have worked with the manager and shoot them a message asking about their experience working with the manager.
 They may or may not respond, but if they do you should get a better picture of the person you may work under.